drnikki/open-demographics/gender.md

     () Yes
     () No

-    Do you consider yourself to be gender non-conforming?
+    Do you consider yourself to be gender non-conforming, gender diverse, gender varient, or gender expansive?
     () Yes
     () No